 Petersfield currently has a population of around 15,000.
 We know this will grow, but we want to enable this growth without allowing the town to sprawl.
 At the heart of this feeling of compactness is 'walkability'.
 The majority of people living in Petersfield are within about 10 minutes walk of the High Street.
 We want to try and keep it this way.
 Towns that move their residential and shopping areas to the perimeter quickly lose their soul, becoming uninviting and unattractive.

-2.2.2 Petersfield must continue to act as a centre for the surrounding area
+2.2.2 Petersfield must continue to have a close relationship with the surrounding countryside